What is Whole Body Composition?

 - When you arrive, we will ask you to change into a gown if there is any metal on your clothing since it will interfere with the measurements.
 We will also ask you to remove any jewellry.

-- Our technologist will position you on a padded examination bed and you will need to remain still for the entire procedure which takes 7-10 minutes.
+- Our technologist will position you on a padded examination bed.
+You will need to remain still for the entire procedure which takes 7-10 minutes.

 - A small arm of the DXA machine will gradually pass over you to measure your body components.